 Beyond the Academy

-Ballet Virginia students have been regularly accepted to elite summer training programs such as the School of American Ballet, American Ballet Theater, Boston Ballet, Houston Ballet, Joffrey Ballet, English National Ballet, Orlando Ballet, Pacific Northwest Ballet, and Ballet West.
+Ballet Virginia students have been regularly accepted in to nationally recognized summer training programs such as the School of American Ballet, American Ballet Theater, Boston Ballet, Houston Ballet, Joffrey Ballet, English National Ballet, Orlando Ballet, Pacific Northwest Ballet, and Ballet West.
 They have received merit scholarships totaling well over $25,000.00 in every year, and have gone on to accept employment with prestigious companies such as Houston Ballet.

 Additionally, many of Ballet Virginia’s dancers have been accepted into top-level academic institutions both for dance and other disciplines.
 This is a testament to the holistic approach that Ballet Virginia takes toward education.
 Their graduates have received academic degrees from institutions like Penn State, University of Virginia, and the College of William and Mary.
 They have also pursued artistic degrees from prominent universities such as Fordham, Brigham Young, and North Carolina School of the Arts.